Ketotifen: Contraindications

 The use of ketotifen eye drops during pregnancy and lactation is considered safe, as absorption through the eye is limited.
-It is unlikely to cause any adverse effects in breastfeeding infants after maternal use.
+The eye drops are unlikely to cause any adverse effects in breastfeeding infants after maternal use.
 To minimize the amount of medication transferred to breast milk when using eye drops, the National Institute of Child Health and Human Development advises to apply pressure on the tear duct near the corner of the eye for at least one minute and remove any excess solution with a tissue.
 Ketotifen safety when taken via the oral route (tablets or syrup) during pregnancy and lactation remains unknown; therefore, it is not recommended to use ketotifen orally during these periods until sufficient safety data becomes available.

 Side effects

 Common side effects of ophthalmic use are eye redness and swelling.
 Less common are eye discharge, eye discomfort, eye pain, hives, increased itching of eyes, and rash.
 Ophthalmic use of ketotifen may also cause burning, stinging, or itching of the eyes, blurred vision, or increased sensitivity to light.

 Side effects of systemic (oral) use include drowsiness, weight gain (5.0–5.4 kg), dry mouth, irritability, and increased nosebleeds.
 Systemic use of ketotifen may also cause abdominal pain, nausea, vomiting, constipation, diarrhea, headache, dizziness, or fatigue.
 In rare cases, systemic use of ketotifen may cause serious side effects such as anaphylaxis, liver dysfunction, blood disorders, or seizures.
 Systemic use of ketotifen may interact with other drugs that cause sedation, such as alcohol, antihistamines, opioids, benzodiazepines, or antidepressants.
 Systemic use of ketotifen may affect the results of some laboratory tests, such as skin tests for allergies or blood glucose levels.